grnet/apimas/docs/drf_adapter.rst

         }
     }

-Apparently, your django-model is not aware of the node "data".
-Thus, to make such a response, you format your specification as the one
+Your django-model is not aware of the node "data".
-below:
+Therefore, you need to format your specification as:

 .. code-block:: python